kwur/new-kwur-site/_posts/2010-11-08-local-artists-of-the-week-oct-31-nov-6.md

   </div>

   <p>
-    <strong> Spelling Bee &#8211; Sweet Dreams, Strange Animal</strong>
+    <strong> Spelling Bee – Sweet Dreams, Strange Animal</strong>
   </p>

   <p>
-    This weird noisy rock duo permeates energy whether it comes in the form of spastic rhythms or a wall of sound bowling you over at their live shows. <a href="http://www.myspace.com/beespellingbee">Spelling Bee</a>&#8216;s drummer Joseph Hess once described their band to me as &#8220;stupid loud,&#8221; and I cannot disagree with his assessment.
+    This weird noisy rock duo permeates energy whether it comes in the form of spastic rhythms or a wall of sound bowling you over at their live shows. <a href="http://www.myspace.com/beespellingbee">Spelling Bee</a>‘s drummer Joseph Hess once described their band to me as “stupid loud,” and I cannot disagree with his assessment.
 Along with singer and guitarist Mabel Suan, they create fast, aggressive songs that frequently change rhythms.
-Their debut &#8220;Sweet Dreams, Strange Animal&#8221; on APOP Records captures their live energy well, with the added bonus that you can control the volume on your home stereo.
+Their debut “Sweet Dreams, Strange Animal” on APOP Records captures their live energy well, with the added bonus that you can control the volume on your home stereo.
   </p>

   <p>
-    Favorite Track: &#8220;Omelettes&#8221;
+    Favorite Track: “Omelettes”
   </p>

   <div style="height: 1.4em; visibility: hidden;">